-- analyse and improve their behaviour and learning outcomes
+- analyse and improve behaviour and learning outcomes

-- continually support staff members to maintain consistent school and classroom improvement practices.
+- provide support to staff members in maintaining consistent and proactive school-wide and classroom systems and practices.